A guide to Alameda ADU building regulations in California

 • Customizable: Every Type Five ADU is customizable online.
 You can select the size, color, layout, amenities, bedrooms, finishings, and more without paying thousands of dollars in design fees.

-• Turn-Key Service: Thanks to our streamlined process, you can ditch the chaos and stress of managing the complexities of building your backyard home.
-We’ll draw up your plans, get them approved by the city, and manage construction, so you don’t have to.
+• Turn-Key Experience: Thanks to our streamlined process, you can ditch the chaos and stress of managing the complexities of building your backyard home.
+We’ll draw up your plans to meet building codes, get them approved by the city, and manage construction so you don’t have to.
 Our platform allows us to be your project's architect and general contractor, saving you enormous time and money while giving you the peace of mind that you're getting an amazing service and product.

 What’s the bottom line?
 If you want a backyard home but don’t want to deal with the hassle and expense of traditional construction, then prefabricated/modular construction is the way to go.
 And if you want the convenience of prefab with the flexibility of custom design, then we’ve got your back.